rdegges/rdegges-blog/articles/2009/my-git.md

 fixed or stashed.
 Git adds the appropriate conflict information to my files so I can see exactly what is conflicting, and how it needs to be changed to progress.

-Lastly, Git has an great community, and Github.
-Github is the ultimate project hosting site.
+Lastly, Git has an great community, and GitHub.
+GitHub is the ultimate project hosting site.
 You can create projects instantly and store large files.
 You can also store all of your SSH keys for the various systems you work on, thereby showing different commit users and / or messages.
-Github has a simple and intuitive web interface which looks great, and has clean functionality for users, developers, and people exploring the site.
+GitHub has a simple and intuitive web interface which looks great, and has clean functionality for users, developers, and people exploring the site.

-The Github source viewer is nice as well.
+The GitHub source viewer is nice as well.
 It lets you browse the entire history of the project, you can see a full snapshot of exactly what the source looked like at any given time.
 It also allows you to get a direct permalink to any particular source file from any revision in the project’s history.
 This is extremely useful for source review and any sort of online publishing / collaboration tools.

-One of my favorite Github features is the ability to instantly ‘fork’ a project.
+One of my favorite GitHub features is the ability to instantly ‘fork’ a project.
 Forking a project is extremely easy, simply click the ‘fork’ button on the project you’d like to fork.
-Github will instantly copy the projects source / history to your account, and automatically create your own Git repository for the project which you can change and modify all you like.
+GitHub will instantly copy the projects source / history to your account, and automatically create your own Git repository for the project which you can change and modify all you like.
 This is very useful, as if you see a project you’d like to make a patch for, you can fork it, make the patch, and link the real project owner to your forked repository, where they can then merge in your changes!
 It’s also useful for people who just want to make their own modifications to a project.
-Github’s forking provides an elegant solution to a common problem.
+GitHub’s forking provides an elegant solution to a common problem.

-Yet another nice feature of Github is it’s social networking type feel.
+Yet another nice feature of GitHub is it’s social networking type feel.
 Every account can ‘watch projects’, send private messages, add and remove friends, and get instant updates when your friends add / remove code to their projects.
-Github is also releasing a resume searching tool on their site at some point in the near future, and they have already implemented resume pages for each user who wishes to add to them.
+GitHub is also releasing a resume searching tool on their site at some point in the near future, and they have already implemented resume pages for each user who wishes to add to them.
 This means that in addition to providing project hosting, they’ll also be able to help companies find talented programmers based on their actual work!

-Github also has many other neat features including a wiki system, statistics system for gathering project stats, and a language browsing feature which makes finding new projects in your favorite programming languages fun.
+GitHub also has many other neat features including a wiki system, statistics system for gathering project stats, and a language browsing feature which makes finding new projects in your favorite programming languages fun.

-Since learning Git, and discovering all the nice features that it offers (in addition to the general awesomeness of Github), I think that I’ve definitely become a better programmer.
+Since learning Git, and discovering all the nice features that it offers (in addition to the general awesomeness of GitHub), I think that I’ve definitely become a better programmer.
 Git has helped me remedy my bad habits by making the committing and merging systems thoughtless, and has given me the ability to really get the most out of my coding experiences.
 Git has also made running an